mirkos86/4-EMT-correlation-function-in-a-4d-CFT/README.md

 PLEASE NOTE:

-1) "all_functional_derivatives_computed.nb" MUST be run once in order to be able to run the rest of the calculation, particularly "correlators_calculation.nb", which in turn MUST be run in order to generate the correlation functions which are checked by "Ward_identities_2T_and_3T.nb" and "Ward_identities_4T.nb".
+1) "functional_derivatives.nb" MUST be run once in order to be able to run the rest of the calculation, particularly "correlators_calculation.nb", which in turn MUST be run in order to generate the correlation functions which are checked by "Ward_identities.nb".

 2) The packages PackageX and CollierLink must be loaded on the machine where the notebooks are run.